apienk/minetest-mod-wardrobe/README.txt

 Mod Details
 -----------

-Required Minetest Version: >=0.4.9 (not tested in earlier versions)
+Required Minetest Version: >=0.4.12 (not tested in earlier versions)

 Dependencies: default, wool (both included in minetest_game)

-Recipies:
+Recipe (Disabled in this fork):

    * W - any wood (same kinds you can make a chest from)
    * S - any stick